Approach and ILS Landing

 This is a good time to set

 Flaps 2 (check that the speed is below the VFE for the next flap setting) as slowing down once we are descending along the glideslope can be difficult.
-We need the drag from the flaps if we do not want to let the gear down too early (which also would help us slowing down).
+We need the drag from the flaps if we want to avoid letting the gear down too early (which also would help us to slow down).

 There is different guidance when to set

 FLAPS 2 at different airlines or Airbus.
-But for beginners we recommend to go to
+But for beginners, we recommend going to

 ATC instructed approach speed